 The “Events” field shows how many MIDI events are contained in the track.
 A MIDI event is usually a note-on, or note-off event, but it can be changes of MIDI controls (such a pitch-bend, volume, and modulation).
 Time-signature, tempo, and track-name values are also MIDI events.

-At the bottom of the dialog, is the “Help” button, which brings-up this information if you click it.
+At the bottom of the dialog, is the “Help” button, which brings-up this information if you click (tab-to and activate) it.

 Back to Index